Contact

 ARTICLE FORTY-FIFTH.

-Once the association is dissolved, it will immediately be put into liquidation, the general assembly will appoint a liquidator, establishing his powers and duties.
+Once the association is dissolved, it will immediately enter liquidation; the general assembly will appoint a liquidator and define his powers and duties.

 ARTICLE FORTY-SIXTH.